 Lewis: Well, IAHCSMM has a certification course….
-Well, we have several as a matter of fact—but where you can actually purchase your book and your workbook and you work through that, and work through it at your own pace.
+Well, we have several as a matter of fact—but where you can actually purchase your book and your workbook, and you work through that…at your own pace.
 And when you feel like you’re ready to take the examination, then you can go through Prometric.
 We are partnered with Prometric Testing for them to take their tests through the certification exam.
 We have several different options for them.
-We have the sterile processing tech, and then we have the instrument specialists.
+We have the sterile processing [technician], and then we have the instrument specialists.
 We have the endoscopic specialist certification.
 We have several certifications.
 And it’s just a matter of people really sitting down reading, understanding.
-I think a lot of places have schools where you can go to school anywhere from four months to a year at a technical college and take a class and courses are for sterilization, too.
-After you completed that class you can then sit for the sterilization certification exam.
-Whichever one you choose to sit for.
+I think a lot of places have schools where you can go…anywhere from 4 months to a year at a technical college and take a class, and courses are for sterilization, too.
+After you complete that class you can then sit for the sterilization certification exam, whichever one you choose to sit for.

 ICT®: I’m always a little shocked about vaccine hesitancy among health care professionals.
-And it’s a real concern.
-Have you had conversations with people, and I mean, I guess you have to be very delicate with this, right?
-You can’t order people to get the vaccine.
+And it’s a real concern.2 Have you had conversations with your team about vaccination?

 Lewis: No, I just think that infection preventionists and sterile processing should always work as a team.
 It should always be a team effort.
 It’s not them or us.
 It’s not sterile processing.
 It’s not infection prevention, but it’s us as a team.
 And that’s the way we’re going to keep our patients safe.